splitkb/kyria/README.md

 ## High Profile Case

 The high profile case covers both the top, bottom and the sides.
-When cut from frosted acrylic, this provides a nicely diffused effect.
+When cut from frosted acrylic, this provides a nicely diffused effect inc combination with underglow.

 ![High Profile Case](./High%20Profile%20Case/High%20Profile%20Case.png)